ToshioCP/Gtk4-tutorial/gfm/sec18.md

 - 94: The menubar is added to the application.
 - 96-103: A CSS provider is created with the CSS data and added to the default display.
 The "shutdown" signal on the application is connected to a handler "app_shutdown".
-So, the provider is removed from the display and freed when the application quits.
+The provider is removed from the display and freed when the application quits.

 ## Compile